earthly/website/blog/_posts/2023-12-11-containerd-docker.md

 ## Conclusion

-containerd is a lightweight, OCI-compliant container runtime that's been used by Docker since it was split out of the project in late 2016.
+`containerd` is a lightweight, OCI-compliant container runtime that's been used by Docker since it was split out of the project in late 2016.
 Docker is now transitioning to also use containerd's image store features instead of its own implementation (the current default in Docker Engine and Docker Desktop).

 Using the containerd image store allows you to access more powerful image management functionality, including support for multiplatform images, Wasm, and lazy pulling of image content. containerd's pluggable model also lets you use additional features implemented by adjacent projects, such as image encryption with [imgcrypt](https://github.com/containerd/imgcrypt).
 None of these capabilities are available in Docker's image store.

 For the time being, the containerd image store remains an experimental Docker feature.
 You can stay informed on what's happening by checking the issues on the [public integration roadmap](https://github.com/moby/moby/projects/13) and following the release notes for [Docker Engine](https://docs.docker.com/engine/release-notes) and [Docker Desktop](https://docs.docker.com/desktop/release-notes).

 {% include_html cta/bottom-cta.html %}

-## Outside Article Checklist

-- [ ] Create header image in Canva
-- [ ] Optional: Find ways to break up content with quotes or images